MapRPS/cluster-validation/README.md

 --------------------------------------
 Use the iozone benchmark to test disk performance.
-This process is destructive to disks that are tested, so make sure that you have not installed MapR nor have any needed data on those spindles.
+This process is destructive to disks that are tested, so make sure that you have not installed HPE Data Fabric nor have any needed data on those spindles.
 The script as shipped will ONLY list out the disks to be tested.
 When run with no arguments, this script outputs a list of unused disks.
 After carefully examining this list, run